Aubrey de Vere, 2nd Earl of Oxford

 Lt.-Col. James Howard Adolphus Annesley was born on 3 March 1868.1 He was the son of Captain Francis Charles Annesley and Matilda Rochfort.1 He married Helene Marie Johnston, daughter of Charles Edward Johnston, on 29 November 1900.1 He died on 22 April 1919 at age 51.1

-Lt.-Col. James Howard Adolphus Annesley fought in the Tirah Campaign between 1897 and 1898, where he was mentioned in despatches, and won a medal with two clasps.1 He fought in the Boer War between 1899 and 1902, where he was again mentioned in despatches, and won two medals with eight clasps.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.) in 1900.1 He gained the rank of Lieutenant-Colonel in the service of the 6th Dragoon Guards (Carabiniers).1 He fought in the First World War, where he was once again mentioned in despatches, and was wounded.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1917.1
+He fought in the Tirah Campaign between 1897 and 1898, where he was mentioned in despatches, and won a medal with two clasps.1 He fought in the Boer War between 1899 and 1902, where he was again mentioned in despatches, and won two medals with eight clasps.1 He was awarded the Distinguished Service Order (D.S.O.) in 1900.1 He gained the rank of Lieutenant-Colonel in the 6th Dragoon Guards (Carabiniers.)1 He fought in the First World War, where he was once again mentioned in despatches, and was wounded.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1917.1

 Children of Lt.-Col. James Howard Adolphus Annesley and Helene Marie Johnston